 Inbound Marketing – This strategy focuses on attracting customers and prospects to your company website or product by delivering relevant content where and when they need it most.
 Full stack marketers incorporate content marketing (video, email, blogs), social media marketing, search engine optimization (SEO), live events, webinars, and more to achieve this goal.

-Predictive Analytics – A full stack marketer can use data, machine learning, and algorithms to pinpoint the likelihood of future consumer outcomes based on historical data.
+Predictive Analytics – A full stack marketer can use data, machine learning, and AI algorithms to pinpoint the likelihood of future consumer outcomes based on historical data.

 Who needs a full stack marketer and why?